 In short: poor KM is a silent revenue killer.

-Knowledge Management ROI in Customer Service
+How Can Knowledge Management Drive ROI in Customer Service?

 Now flip the script.
 Imagine the same customer interaction—but this time, the agent instantly accesses a verified, AI-powered knowledge base.
 The customer gets the right answer in seconds.
 The issue is resolved on the first call.
 The customer leaves satisfied and returns again.